HomeUpdated to 2025 tax year

 For a single individual or spouses filing 2023 tax returns, and living in the GTA, the amounts paid over four quarterly installments in April 2024, July 2024, October 2024 and January 2025:

-How is the rebate applied for?
+How was the rebate applied for?

 References: